keycult/keycult-resources/pages/mydoc/faq_raffle_faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" href="#collapse4">Can people from the same household enter?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" href="#collapse4">How long will the drawing be open?</a>
                             </h4>
                         </div>
                         <div id="collapse4" class="panel-collapse collapse">
                             <div class="panel-body">
-                                Yes, as long as they actually want one.
+                                As long as there are units available for potential winners.
                             </div>
                         </div>
                     </div>